 Message from the President

 Brave Beginnings is the title of the book we invite our students to read before they enter Notre Dame Academy.
 It is the inspiring story of the life and journey of St. Marguerite Bourgeoys, pioneer, educator, mentor, leader, saint, friend and foundress of the Congregation of Notre Dame (CND).
-This title is most fitting right now as we launch a new and updated website timed perfectly with the safe and successful reopening of our Grymes Hill campus this fall!

-Last spring we celebrated the 400th birthday of St. Marguerite Bourgeoys.
+Recently we celebrated the 400th birthday of St. Marguerite Bourgeoys.
 Born on April 17, 1620, she lived to the age of 80 years old.
 Marguerite Bourgeoys was quite modern: she founded one of the first uncloistered religious communities of women in North America when she traveled from her village in Troyes, France to assist the settlers in New France, now Montreal.
 She helped families brave the harsh winters and educated their children as she went out to meet them where they were.
 Do you see a common theme that exists to this day at Notre Dame Academy?

 I believe that the Notre Dame Academy campus beautifully reflects Marguerite’s spirit and surely she would be pleased with the school community the CNDs established here on Grymes Hill in Staten Island.
 This is our special campus, one that has been cared for, expanded and developed since 1903 as a place where each girl and young woman can experience a liberating education, an education where each student’s gifts are valued, nourished and cherished.
-We are so happy to have all of them back here on campus now.

 Our teachers, staff, students, and families deeply love and appreciate this school.
 They amaze me with the incredible work they do and the meaningful contributions they make to society.
 It is a joy to work with every one of them here at Notre Dame Academy.

-For more than 117 years Notre Dame Academy has been educating girls and young women, ages 2-18 in the tradition of the Congregation of Notre Dame.
+As we begin our 120th year, we are celebrating liberating education in the tradition of the Congregation of Notre Dame.
 I commit to continue the legacy far into the future so many more students can experience this unique education in a beautiful setting that we have been so blessed to have.

 May St. Marguerite Bourgeoys continue to watch over us and may God continue to bless us abundantly.